BenLutzko/BenLutzko/README.md

 ## About Me
 To learn more check out my [Website resume](https://benlutzko.github.io/) !

-I am a third-year Kinesiology student at the University of Calgary, majoring in Biomechanics.
+I am a fourth-year Kinesiology student at the University of Calgary, majoring in Biomechanics.
 My academic experience includes biomechanical analysis of forceplate and motion capture data using MATLAB, basic Python, and various laboratory techniques.

 ## Education
 - Bachelor of Science in Biomechanics, University of Calgary (Expected Graduation: 2025)